About the author

 Here we see Doug "conducting" a fully-automated performance of his arrangement of Richard Strauss' "Solemn Entry of the Knights of the Order of St. John"

-Doug has previously been a registered/licensed professional engineer in the states of Ohio, New Jersey, New Mexico, and Texas, and currently hold a Professional Engineering license (retired status) in New Mexico.
+Doug has previously been a registered/licensed professional engineer in the states of Ohio, New Jersey, New Mexico, and Texas, and currently holds a Professional Engineering license (retired status) in New Mexico.
 He holds several United States patents in the fields of telephone switching and information systems, including the Capitals Lock key now universally used on computer and data terminal keyboards and what many authorities consider to be the definitive patent on the Token Ring protocol used in computer networks.
 (IBM, who bought a license under another patent covering the same concept, thinks otherwise.)

 In the 1960's, Doug was active in domestic and international standards work in the field of information codes and related matters, and was an author and principal editor of the published standards document for the first complete version of ASCII.